W$^*$-superrigidity for property (T) groups with infinite center: Generalized wreath-like product groups

 \begin{proof}[\textbf{Proof of \ref{TheoremD}}] Let $L$ be a uniform lattice in $Sp(n,1)$.
 By Selberg’s lemma \cite{selberg}, $L$ contains a torsion-free subgroup $K$ of finite index.
 Being a finite index subgroup of $L$, $K$ is also a uniform lattice in $Sp(n,1)$.
 Therefore, $K$ is hyperbolic and has property (T).
 By \cite[Corollary 3.24]{cios22b}, every non-cyclic, torsion-free hyperbolic group has a torsion-free, non-cyclic, hyperbolic quotient with trivial abelianization.
-Thus, $K$ has a torsion-free, non-cyclic, hyperbolic quotient group $G$.
+Thus, $K$ has a torsion-free, non-cyclic, hyperbolic quotient group $G$ with trivial abelianization.

 Let $U\in \WR(\{A,C\}, B)$ be the quotient group of $G$ provided by Theorem \ref{Thm:Hyp-quot}; in particular, $B$ is non-elementary, torsion-free, and hyperbolic.
 Applying Theorem \ref{Thm:CenExt}, we obtain an epimorphism from $U$ to a central extension $Q$ of the form $1\to C\to Q\to W\to 1$, where $W\in \WR(A,B)$ and $Z(Q)=C$.
 This proves (a).
-It remains to note that $Q$ obviously satisfies (b) being a quotient of $G$. \end{proof}
+It remains to note that $Q$ satisfies (b) from the moreover part of the previous theorem, and it satisfies (c) being a quotient of $G$. \end{proof}

 In the following, we will focus on constructing central extensions with a trivial outer automorphism group.
 To do this, we first need the following elementary result concerning automorphisms of groups with trivial abelianization.